simbarras/celeritas-docs/meetings/minutes.md

 Link: https://indico.cern.ch/event/941278/
 - Tom, Seth, and Stefano will schedule a meeting to discuss details and get a final comparison between the Celeritas KN demo app (both GPU and CPU) and Geant.

+# Fri Oct 23, 2020
+**Meeting adjourned**

+# Fri Oct 30, 2020

+- Material properties are almost fully working.
+That, with tables will provide a fully working material / XS lookup in Celeritas.
+- Discussed possible scenarios in which processes would be selected for each particle.
+- Currently implemented physics vectors are mostly used by EM physics, not being used by hadronic models, which have their own data structures.
+- As soon as Guilherme finishes the propagator, Seth is going to include it in the demo app, which currently has its own stepping method.
+- Event management (production of secondaries) still ongoing work.
+- DOE HEP meeting is scheduled to Nov 19th.
+Slides will be sent beforehand for everyone's appraisal, and a preview of the presentation will take place on Nov.
+10th.
+- New Celeritas Collocation to take place on Nov.
+11th.
+- We now have a working Klein-Nishina interactor running on both CPU and GPU, along with a small Geant4 app that runs the same physics process.
+A rough summary of the numbers is given below:
+  - `Celeritas CPU vs. GPU`: `~100x` improvement from a single Nvidia V100 GPU to a single Haswell CPU.
+  - `Celeritas GPU vs. Geant4` on a single Haswell CPU:  `~300x` improvement.
+  - This is a good time/opportunity to evaluate current design choices, test variations, and how they affect the simulation execution.
+  - These testings could lay ground for a prospect paper.
+  - Philippe: it's important to be careful about the caveats in this comparison.
+  Still to be implemented infrastructure, such as stepping management and geometry navigation will pay a toll that cannot be quantified at the moment.
+  Managing expectations is important to not present future lower (and more
+    realistic) numbers which may be interpreted as a failure to achieve the standards created by the original improvement factors.